eiffel-community/eiffel/eiffel-vocabulary/EiffelArtifactDeployedEvent.md

 __Required:__ No
 __Legal targets:__ [EiffelArtifactCreatedEvent](../eiffel-vocabulary/EiffelArtifactCreatedEvent.md)
 __Multiple allowed:__ No
 __Description:__ Identifies the configuration used to deploy the artifact identified with the ARTIFACT link, if the configuration isn't included in the artifact itself.
-This configuration could be a deployment script, a runbook specification, or some other description of how the artifact is started or upgraded in the target environment.
+This configuration could be a deployment script, a runbook specification, a helm chart or some other description of how the artifact is started or upgraded in the target environment.

 ### CONTEXT
 __Required:__ No